MrSev7en/ultimate-most-advanced/README.md

 🐦 Twitter: [@MrSev7en](https://twitter.com/MrSev7en/)

 ## License
 This project particularly don't have restrictions.
-Community help will be great, if you wanna help us with your modification, send in [Pull requests](https://github.com/MrSev7en/ultimate-most-advanced/pulls).
+Community help will be great, if you wanna help me with your modification, send in [Pull requests](https://github.com/MrSev7en/ultimate-most-advanced/pulls).

 But the license is [MIT](https://github.com/MrSev7en/ultimate-most-advanced/blob/master/LICENSE), check clicking in link.